Update: ‘Release date’ section updated.

 The all-new GX offers more comfort and convenience.
 The front seat hip point to heel height has been raised by 1.18 in.
 A one-motion tumble system isn’t something bragging about in 2023, but it’s worth mentioning, as it’s a new feature in the redesigned GX.
 There’s more storage space in the center console and door pockets.
 Two additional storage spaces under the cargo area allow customers to put smaller items.

 Depending on the configuration, it’s possible to have five, six, or seven seats in the all-new GX.
 The redesigned model has more luggage space and can accommodate up to five suitcases with the third row folded.
-We’ll get to numbers in the next section.
-For markets that won’t get the Lexus TX, probably including RHD countries like Australia and New Zealand, the GX would be the cheapest three-row Lexus model.

 Safety